Float-Capital/docs-staging-hosting/docs/README.md

 See package.json

-Deployment on Github actions to staging and prod
+Deployment on Github actions to staging and production